ekponk/banana_rl/README.md

 ## Banana Game Reinforcement Learning

-This is an example of reinformcement learning in a simple game environment.
+This is an example of Deep Q Network reinformcement learning in a simple game environment.
 The goal is to pick up as many of the yellow bananas as possible.
 Yellow bananas are rewarded positively, while Blue bananas are penalized.